JulianSobott/OpenDrive/docs/internal/folders.rst

 **Difficulties:**

 - Doubled changes must be prevented
+    - Folder is aware of all its subfolders
+    - These changes can be taken in account
 - Prevent one device to sync with inner folders
 - Allow only for different devices
 - Prevent deleting inner folder, that is synced with other device